JohnCode1/HomeLab/Guide/TorrentUseNet/README.md

 14. In `Settings` -> `Downloads`, change the default save path, incomplete path, and `.torrent` file path.

-15. Test by copying a legally obtainable torrent link, like a Linux distribution ISO.
+15. Test by copying a torrent link, like a Linux distribution ISO.

 ### ⚙️ Step 6: Configuring NZBget